yuxin370/CompressIoTDB/readme.md

 # Get Started

+## Step 0: Environment Setup
+Before installation, ensure that the device has a JDK version 1.8 or higher installed, and the `JAVA_HOME` environment variable is properly configured.

+Set the maximum number of open files to 65,535.

 ## Step 1: Download CompressIoTDB Repository
 To get started, install CompressIoTDB on either a server or a personal computer.